 General

 The BSSID (RA) field is set to the address of the STA contained in the AP.
 The TA field value is the address of the STA transmitting the frame or a bandwidth signaling TA.
-In a PS-Poll frame transmitted by an EHT STA that is a STA 6G with 320 MHz bandwidth support in a non-HT or non-HT duplicate format and where the scrambling sequence and SERVICE field carry the TXVECTOR parameter CH_BAND- WIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.
-Otherwise, in a PS-Poll frame transmitted by a VHT STA, an HE STA or an EHT STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.
+In a PS-Poll frame transmitted by an EHT STA that is a STA 6G with 320 MHz bandwidth support in a non-HT or non-HT duplicate format and where the scrambling sequence and SERVICE field carry the TXVECTOR parameter CH_BAND- WIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA. (#4145, 7681)In a PS-Poll frame transmitted by a VHT STA, an HE STA, an EHT STA that is not a STA 6G or an EHT STA that is a STA 6G without 320MHz bandwidth support(#4145, 7681) in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.

 CF-End frame format

-If transmitted by an EHT STA that is a STA 6G with 320 MHz bandwidth support to an EHT AP with 320 MHz bandwidth support, the BSSID (TA) field is the address of the STA contained in the AP except that the Individual/Group bit of the BSSID (TA) field is set to 1 in a CF-End frame in a non-HT or non-HT duplicate format to indicate that the scrambling sequence and SERVICE field carry the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT.
-Otherwise, if transmitted by a non-DMG STA, the BSSID (TA) field is the address of the STA contained in the AP except that the Individual/Group bit of the BSSID (TA) field is set to 1 in a CF-End frame transmitted by a VHT STA to a VHT AP, or an HE STA to an HE AP, or an EHT STA to an EHT AP to an HE AP in a non-HT or non-HT duplicate format to indicate that the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT.
+If transmitted by an EHT STA that is a STA 6G with 320 MHz bandwidth support to an EHT AP with 320 MHz bandwidth support, the BSSID (TA) field is the address of the STA contained in the AP except that the Individual/Group bit of the BSSID (TA) field is set to 1 in a CF-End frame in a non-HT or non-HT duplicate format to indicate that the scrambling sequence and SERVICE field carry the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT. (#4145, 7681) If transmitted by a non-DMG STA, the BSSID (TA) field is the address of the STA contained in the AP, except that the Individual/Group bit of the BSSID (TA) field is set to 1 in a CF-End frame transmitted (#4145, 7681) in a non-HT or non-HT duplicate format in one of the following cases (#5696) to indicate that the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT.
 If transmitted by a DMG STA, the TA field is the MAC address of the STA transmitting the frame.

+from a VHT STA, a HE STA, an EHT STA that is not a STA 6G, or an EHT STA that is a STA 6G without 320MHz bandwidth support to a VHT AP, an HE AP or an EHT AP

+from an EHT STA that is a STA 6G with 320 MHz bandwidth support to an EHT AP that is a STA 6G without 320MHz bandwidth support (#4145, 7681)

 BlockAckReq frame format